Sustainability at Binghamton University

 In 2009, Binghamton published its Climate Action Plan (2.2mb .pdf), a road map for achieving zero-carbon emissions on campus by 2050.

 - In 2014, Binghamton University broke ground for the construction of a $70 million, 114,000 square-foot smart energy research and development facility at the Innovative Technologies Complex.
 This building will serve as a home for research in clean-energy production, utilization and efficiencies.

 - In 2013, Binghamton identified five transdisciplinary areas of excellence (TAEs), areas of focus for research and scholarship in which the University has significant existing strength and can achieve international prominence.
 Two TAEs relate to sustainability:

-- In 2011, our newly reconstructed Newing College residential community re-opened with a commitment to green living
+- In 2011, the Newing College residential community re-opened with a commitment to green living.

 - In 2010, the University's Thomas J. Watson School of Engineering and Applied Science added a minor in sustainability engineering to our undergraduate degree offerings.

 - In 2009, Binghamton joined the Association for the Advancement of Sustainability in Higher Education.